Skip to content

 Because the teacher’s solutions are correct and thorough, the student effectively “inherits” advanced CoT reasoning it might never discover with small-scale RL from scratch.

-Even a 7B or 30B student model can match or exceed older, bigger LLMs on tricky math/coding benchmarks—simply by absorbing the teacher’s best patterns.
+Even a 7B or 30B student model can match or exceed older, bigger LLMs on tricky math/coding benchmarks, simply by training on the teacher’s verified solutions.
 The largest student (70B) sometimes approaches R1’s performance.
-Distillation thus unlocks the benefits of a massive RL-trained system without requiring you to run the entire 671B MoE during inference.
+Distillation is how you keep much of that behavior without serving the entire 671B MoE at inference time.

 displaying the performance of the distilled models